 Hi!
 I’m Julie.

-I’m passionate about children growing up feeling seen, heard, understood and accepted for the unique individual they are.
+I’m passionate about people feeling seen, heard, understood and accepted for the unique individual they are.

-I also know that the realities of family life can be tricky.
-Supporting your child, especially if they find everyday expectations difficult can be hard and lonely as a parent.
+This is also something the parents I work with want for their children but the realities and pressures of family life in the modern world can make that tricky.
+Supporting your child, especially if they find everyday expectations difficult can be hard and lonely.

 In those challenging times having a safe space to talk, reflect, step back and access our expertise on our children has consistently made a huge difference to our experience of family life.
 When we had support as parents we were better able to support our children and family life was calmer and happier.